Scezaquer/dubious-programming-language/README.md

 TODO: explan how type casting works, what you could theoretically do with it, and how you can typecast asm statements.

+## Include

+The `#include <relative_path>` preprocessor macro is what allows you to split code into multiple files.
+The way it works is extremely simple: it will essentially be substituted with the code from the included file.

+It is also possible to include a folder, in which case the preprocessor will look for an `include.dpl` file in that folder, and include this file.

 ## Namespaces